Skip to content

 com.baomidou.example.mapper: debug

-This sets the logging level for the com.baomidou.example.mapper package to debug.
-You can adjust the level as needed.
+This sets the log level to debug for the com.baomidou.example.mapper package.
+You can adjust the level according to your needs.

-With the above configurations, you can enable MyBatis internal logging and adjust the logging level according to your requirements.
+With the above configurations, you can enable MyBatis internal logging and adjust the log levels as required.

 If you want to perform an auto-increment operation on a field during an update, you can use the Wrapper provided by MyBatis Plus.
 Here is a feasible solution: